28.05.19 Paper^4: papers & paperwork

 03-04.19 New Lab members!

 After a successful IMPRS interview week Karl and Abubakar joined the Braun Lab.
 You can read more about them in the “people” section.
-Funny and embarrassing comments will probably come after this year’s Braun Lab retreat:p.
+Funny and insightful comments will probably come after this year’s Braun Lab retreat:p.